pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 }
 ```

-To test if the IAM Policy is a valid identity-based IAM Policy we can use
-`PolicyDocument.validateForIdentityPolicy()`.
-This returns an array of `string`
+To test if the IAM Policy is a valid identity-based policy, we can use `PolicyDocument.validateForIdentityPolicy()`, which returns an array of `string` error messages.
-error messages.
 If it returns an empty array, the IAM Policy is valid.

 ```typescript
 import {expect} from "chai";